platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 export PATH=/app/vendor/bin:$PATH
 ```

-Like everything else, the sourced `.environment` file runs in dash (not bash), and you can include logic that dynamically defines environment variables based on the current environment.
+You can also dynamically define environment variables based on the current environment.
+For example, you might want to get the [defined route](../../configuration/routes/_index.md) with the id `api` for the current environment.
+To define it as the `URL` environment variable, you might add something like:

 ```bash {location=".environment"}
 URL=$(echo $PLATFORM_ROUTES | base64 --decode | jq -r 'to_entries[] | select (.value.id == "api") | .key')
 ```

-In the above example, `jq` is used to retrieve a backend Drupal application's URL for the current environment using it's `id` that has been defined in `routes.yaml`.

 Note that the file is sourced after all other environment variables above are defined and so they're available to the script.
 This also means the `.environment` script has the last word on environment variable values and can override anything it wants to.

-{{< note >}}
+### Testing `.environment` scripts

 You may find that a command that works during an SSH session provides a `bad substitution` error when placed in a `.environment` file.
 Remember, `.environment` is sourced using dash, not bash.
-While testing your `.environment` logic, be sure to enter a `dash` session in your terminal or within the SSH session first.
+When testing your `.environment` logic, be sure to first enter a `dash` session in your terminal or within the SSH session.

-Additionally, because the `.environment` file is sourced at the start of an SSH session, anything that prints to stdout (like an `echo` or `printf` command) appears at the start of the session.
+When testing, you might print to stdout (using an `echo` or `printf` command) to check what's happening.
+The following example looks for a `deploy/environment.tracker.txt` file.
+It displays a different message if it's found or not, which helps you track what variables are being set.

 ```bash {location=".environment"}
 if [ -f "deploy/environment.tracker.txt" ]; then